Indigenous Awareness: NAIDOC Week Speakers 2024

 How to acknowledge NAIDOC Week

 There are many ways to celebrate NAIDOC Week and pay our respects to the traditional custodians of our beautiful country.
 In line with this year’s theme, learning as much as we can about Aboriginal and Torres Strait Islander culture is central to this.
-NAIDOC Week events are encouraged and could be organised by a workplace, school, or community.
-It’s important to note that permission is not required to fly either the Aboriginal or Torres Strait Islander flag, but is required if you are intending to reproduce either flag for any reason.
+NAIDOC Week events are encouraged to be organised by workplaces, schools and communities.

-Simple things you can do include displaying the National NAIDOC poster or learning local Aboriginal and Torres Strait Islander place names and words.
-Here in Melbourne for example, many people aren’t aware the area is known as Naarm in the local language, which incidentally will be the new name of the Melbourne Football Club.
+Other simple things you can do include displaying the National NAIDOC poster or learning more about local Aboriginal and Torres Strait Islander place names and words.
+A good place to start is learning the traditional place names for each capital city.
+Melbourne is known as Naarm, for example, while Brisbane is Meanjin, Sydney is known as Warrane and Perth is known as Boorloo.
 Making time to learn about and engage with Indigenous Australian art and history is also a great way to celebrate.
-One of the most important ways to acknowledge NAIDOC Week however, is by inviting Indigenous Elders and representatives to speak at your event.
+One of the most powerful ways to acknowledge NAIDOC Week however, is by inviting Indigenous speakers, Elders and representatives to your event.
 This could involve anything from a Welcome to Country ceremony or inspiring educational talk, to a comedy or musical performance.

 There is so much the Indigenous community has to share with us this NAIDOC Week.
 Taking the time to centre Aboriginal and Torres Strait Islander voices will allow us to learn not only about their rich cultural practices, beliefs and traditions, but also about our own relationships with the world around us.